Roger Federer expects Australian Open return after double knee surgery

 By Reuters

-Roger Federer is practising pain-free after undergoing two knee surgeries this year and expects to return to the circuit at the Australian Open in January.
+Roger Federer is practising pain-free after undergoing two knee surgeries this year and expects to return to action at the Australian Open in January.

 The 39-year-old Swiss reached the semi-finals at Melbourne Park at the start of the year but missed the rest of the season after undergoing a second arthroscopic procedure on his right knee.